NVIDIA/ChatRTX/README.md

 ### Installer

-If you are using [ChatRTX installer](https://www.nvidia.com/en-us/ai-on-rtx/chatrtx/), setup of the models selected during installation is done by the installer.
-You can skip the insatllation steps below, launch the installed 'NVIDIA ChatRTX' desktop icon, and refer to the [Use additional model](#use-additional-model) section to add additional models.
+If you are using the [ChatRTX installer](https://www.nvidia.com/en-us/ai-on-rtx/chatrtx/), setup of the models selected during installation is done by the installer.
+You can skip the installation steps below, launch the installed 'NVIDIA ChatRTX' desktop icon, and refer to the [Use additional model](#use-additional-model) section to add additional models.

 ### Install Prerequisites

 1. Install [Python 3.10.11](https://www.python.org/downloads/windows/) or create a virtual environment.

-    - create your virtual environment (recommended)
+    - Create your virtual environment (recommended)

     ```
     python3.10 -m venv ChatRTX
     ```

-    - activate your environment
+    - Activate your environment

     ```
     ChatRTX\Scripts\activate
     ```

-    You can also use conda to create your virtual environment (optional)
+    You can also use conda to create your virtual environment (optional).

-    - create conda environment
+    - Create conda environment

     ```
     conda create -n chatrtx_env python=3.10
     ```

-    - activate your conda environment
+    - Activate your conda environment

     ```
     conda activate chatrtx_env
     ```

-2. Clone ChatRTX code repo into a local dir (%ChatRTX Folder%) using [Git for Windows](https://git-scm.com/download/win), and install necessary dependencies.
+2. Clone the ChatRTX code repo into a local dir (%ChatRTX Folder%) using [Git for Windows](https://git-scm.com/download/win), and install necessary dependencies.
 This directory will be the root directory for this guide.
     ```
     git clone https://github.com/NVIDIA/trt-llm-rag-windows.git
     cd trt-llm-rag-windows # root dir